-Shenandoah University Conservatory reaches out to the community by offering various special programs throughout the year and during the summer.
+Shenandoah Conservatory of Shenandoah University reaches out to the community by offering various special programs throughout the year and during the summer.

 Shenandoah University will offer undergraduate and graduate credit in conjunction with the Middle Atlantic Chapter American Orff-Schulwerk Association Workshops.
 This credit may be used for certificate/licensure renewal … Continue reading